Censys Platform Syntax Differences

 Web Properties

-We added a new Web Properties dataset in the Censys Platform that consists of websites, APIs, and web-based apps.
+Censys added a new Web Properties dataset in the Platform that consists of websites, APIs, and web-based apps.
 Virtual hosts are now represented by web properties in the new platform.
 Web properties provide a more accurate, current, and comprehensive view of name-based assets compared to virtual hosts.

-Web properties are identified by their origin: hostname and port.
+Web properties are identified by a hostname and port pair.
 Hostnames can be name-based records (such as app.censys.io) or IP-based records (such as 104.18.10.85

 ).
 Example names of web property records include the following: